Neha/pesto-tdd-workshop/README.md

 There are multiple query methods available to query the elements from the DOM.
 Eg. `getByRole`, `getByText`.
 If there are multiple elements then we can use `getAllByRole`, `getAllByText`.

+## Testing Scenario

+1. Testing the component is render

+2. Testing the JSX of component (HTML tags)

+3. Testing the content

+4. Testing the attributes

+5. Testing the events

+6. Snapshot testing

+7. Tesitng Props

+8. Testing API content